Godlander/objmc/README.md

 make sure Python and Pillow is installed, and place the script in the same directory as the input obj and texture files.

+place the shaders in the correct location in a resourcepack, and any model generated with this tool should display properly.

 ### script inputs

 `objs`: array of string names of obj files in the same folder to read. these must have same number of vertices if used in same animation.